Form

 Configure a Form game where the form is the touchpoint itself, with submission summary and performance rewards.

-A typical example is a campaign where participants submit a product preference, upload a photo, and finish the touchpoint by sending the form itself.
+For example, a campaign might ask people to submit a product preference, add a photo, and finish by sending the form.

-Use Form when the form is the touchpoint itself.
-Use About participation forms when you need a shared form before or around another touchpoint.
+Use the Form game when the form is the activity people complete.
+Use a participation form when you need to collect data before or around a different game.

 |---|---|---|